mattborghi/CV/content/projects/ALAMBRE.md

 showInProjects: true
 ---

-Developing of a Monte Carlo simulation to quantify sensitivity and the detection efficiency of a radiotelescope under several possible configurations.
+Developing a Monte Carlo simulation in order to quantify sensitivity and the detection efficiency of a radiotelescope under several possible configurations.